chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-signing/getting-started-chainguard-enforce-signing.md

 To understand more about Enforce Signing, review the [Overview and FAQs](/chainguard/chainguard-enforce/chainguard-enforce-signing/chainguard-enforce-signing-faqs/).

 If you would like to learn more about Sigstore, the open source tool suite that Enforce Signing is built on, check out Chainguard Academy's [section on Sigstore](/open-source/sigstore/).

+## Next Steps

+Now that you have a signed image, you can proceed to create Enforce policies with this tutorial on [Example Policy for Enforce Signed Images](/chainguard/chainguard-enforce/chainguard-enforce-signing/verify-enforce-signed-images/).